jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

       (C) counselling; or
   (c) the committee should submit the complaint or conviction to the Tribunal; or (d) no further steps should be taken under this Act in relation to the complaint or conviction.
-(2) In making its determination, the committee—
+(2) In making a determination, the committee—
   (a) may undertake or arrange for any investigations it thinks necessary; and (b) in the case of a complaint, may have regard to—
     (i) any investigations or considerations of the subject matter of the complaint already carried out (whether by the Commissioner for Children, an employer or former employer of the social worker, or any other person, body, court, or tribunal); and
     (ii) the consequences (if any) of any investigation or consideration carried out.
-(3) Before making its determination,—
+(3) Before making a determination,—
   (a) the committee—
     (i) must give the social worker a reasonable opportunity to make a written explanation or statement in relation to the complaint or conviction; and
-    (ii) may, on the social worker's application or of its own motion, give him or her a reasonable opportunity to appear before it to make an explanation or statement in relation to the complaint or conviction; and
+    (ii) may, on the social worker's application or of its own motion, give the social worker a reasonable opportunity to appear before it to make an explanation or statement in relation to the complaint or conviction; and
   (b) in the case of a complaint, the committee—
-    (i) must give the complainant a reasonable opportunity to make a written statement in relation to it; and (ii) may, on the complainant's application or of its own motion, give him or her a reasonable opportunity to appear before the committee to make a statement in relation to it.
+    (i) must give the complainant a reasonable opportunity to make a written statement in relation to it; and (ii) may, on the complainant's application or of its own motion, give the social worker a reasonable opportunity to appear before the committee to make a statement in relation to it.
 (4) The committee may require a complaint referred to it to be supported by a statutory declaration.
-(5) A person exercising his or her right to appear before the committee to make a statement in relation to a complaint is entitled to be accompanied by 1 person of his or her choice who agrees to attend.
+(5) A person exercising the person’s right to appear before the committee to make a statement in relation to a complaint is entitled to be accompanied by 1 person of the person’s choice who agrees to attend.
-(6) The committee may permit a person exercising his or her right to appear before the committee to make a statement in relation to a complaint to be accompanied by any number of people of his or her choice who agree to attend, in addition to the person by whom he or she is entitled to be accompanied by subsection (5).
+(6) The committee may permit a person exercising the person’s right to appear before the committee to make a statement in relation to a complaint to be accompanied by any number of people of the person’s choice who agree to attend, in addition to the person by whom the person is entitled to be accompanied by subsection (5).
 (7) If the committee makes a determination that no further steps should be taken under this Act in relation to a complaint or conviction,—
   (a) no further steps may be taken under this Act in relation to the complaint or conviction; and (b) the committee must give the social worker (and, in the case of a complaint, the complainant) written notice of—